 Iraqi Kurdish soldiers and Syrian rebels join the battle against ISIS in Kobani, the search continues for missing students in Mexico, and the last U.S. Marines pull out of a key base in Afghanistan.
 A panel of journalists joins guest host Susan Page for a conversation about the week's top international stories.

 Murder was incredibly rare in Victorian England.
 In 1810, only 15 people were convicted of the crime in England and Wales, out of a population of 10 million.
 But even though homicide was infrequent, the British became obsessed with these often gory crimes.
 Throughout the 19th century, Judith Flanders, author of “The Invention Of Murder,” says true murder stories seeped into all forms of popular entertainment, from the absurd like wax museums and “murder tourism” to the theater, novels and detective stories we love today.
-Author Judith Flanders joins guest host Frank Sesno to talk about the evolution of the real -- and fictional -- crime story.
+Author Judith Flanders joins guest host Frank Sesno to talk about the evolution of the real — and fictional — crime story.

-author of "The Invention of Murder: How Victorians Revelled in Death and Detection and Created Modern Crime."
+- Judith Flanders author of "The Invention of Murder: How Victorians Revelled in Death and Detection and Created Modern Crime."

 Read An Excerpt

 From “Invention of Murder” by Judith Flanders.
 Copyright © 2013 by the author and reprinted by permission of St. Martin’s Press, LLC

 MR. FRANK SESNOAnd hello everybody, thanks for joining us.
 I'm Frank Sesno of the George Washington University and Planet Forward sitting in for Diane Rehm.
 Diane is getting a voice treatment then going on vacation.
 We all wish Diane the very best.
 She'll be back in mid-September.
 Judith Flanders' first book was about four Victorian women.
 Her second book about everyday Victorian life, and her third -- well, about murder in Victorian England.